caprenter/bradfordsoundartists/_includes/about.md

 ## What do I need?

 Come with an open mind and a thirst for knowledge.
 It is a group for all comers and we’re certainly not experts, just amateur enthusiasts.
 Equally, you don’t need a load of expensive gear to participate.
 For example, phone microphones are perfectly fine to do location recordings.
-We do have some access to ‘professional’ equipment which you will be able to try within the group from time-to-time.
+We do have some access to ‘professional’ equipment which you will be able to try within the group from time-to-time.-->

 ## How to stay informed?

-If you are interested in coming, you can just turn up.
-If you’d like to though you can let us know you are interested in any one of the following ways:
+If you’d like to you can let us know you are interested in any one of the following ways:<br>